proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ```
 ### Blockchain score

 Gets the current score of the block chain.
 The higher the score, the better the chain.
-During synchronisation, nodes try to get the best block chain in the network.
+During synchronization, nodes try to get the best block chain in the network.

 **Command**
 ```